awsdocs/aws-codebuild-user-guide/doc_source/sample-github-pull-request.md

 ]
 ```

-You can create a filter that triggers a build only when a change is made by a specified GitHub or GitHub Enterprise user with account ID `actor-account-id`\.
+You can create a filter that triggers a build only when a change is made by a specified GitHub or GitHub Enterprise Server user with account ID `actor-account-id`\.

 **Note**
  For information about how to find your GitHub account ID, see https://api\.github\.com/users/*user\-name*, where *user\-name* is your GitHub user name\.